inglada/iota2/doc/source/iota2_samples_management.rst

     random sampling polygon at 100% rate

-Points represent pixel centroid selected by the strategy to learn a model.
+Points represent pixel's centroid selected by the strategy to learn a model.
 Here, every pixels under polygons will be dedicated to learn models.
 This is the default strategy